THE OHIO MEDICAID SCHOOL PROGRAM

-The Ohio School Medicaid Program helps schools receive reimbursement from Medicaid for certain services that students already receive at school, such as speech therapy, OT, PT, nursing services, and some behavioral supports.
+The Ohio School Medicaid Program helps schools receive reimbursement from Medicaid for certain services that students already receive at school, such as speech therapy, occupational therapy, physical therapy, audiological services, nursing services, behavioral supports and other health related services covered by Medicaid.

-Ohio school districts have the opportunity to receive federal Medicaid dollars through a program called the Ohio Medicaid School Program (MSP).
 Through this program, school districts can receive Medicaid dollars for services identified in the IEP or a Service Plan, such as Speech, Audiology, Physical Therapy, Occupational Therapy, Nursing, Psychology, Counseling, and Social Work services.
 In the process of billing Medicaid for these services, billing information must be shared with the Ohio Department of Medicaid.
-For Medicaid billing purposes, schools must obtain a one-time signed Parental Consent to Share Health Information for the Ohio School Medicaid Program.
-After this one-time written consent, you will receive an annual notice of this consent.

 Your consent is voluntary.
 You have the right to withdraw your consent at any time (34 CFR Part 99 and Part 300.)
 You are not required to enroll in Medicaid.
 If your school does bill Medicaid, you will not be required to incur any out-of-pocket expenses such as a deductible or co-pay, decreased lifetime coverage, increased premiums or the discontinuation of benefits, or result in you paying for services.
 If a bill or Explanation of Benefits (EOB) is received, you are not required to cover any cost for school-based services.